Make it Accessible

 - Visual Accessibility

 Refers to the deaf or hard-of-hearing community.
-Content should remain accessible through tools such as closed captioning, visual cues, and transcription services. - Speech Accessibility
+Content should remain accessible through closed captioning, visual cues, and transcription services. - Speech Accessibility

 Refers to users with speech impediments or disorders, focusing on technologies that can interpret various speech patterns and alternative communication methods. - Motor or Physical Accessibility

-Refers to individuals who face challenges with learning disabilities, attention disorders, and other cognitive impairments.
+It refers to individuals facing learning disabilities, attention disorders, and other cognitive impairments.
 It emphasizes intuitive design, consistent layouts, and avoiding overstimulating animations or content.

-By understanding and respecting each of these accessibility dimensions, developers and designers can create products that resonate deeply with a broader range of users.
+By understanding and respecting these accessibility dimensions, developers and designers can create products that resonate deeply with a broader range of users.
 This ensures that the digital world is not just expansive but empathetic.
-Embracing the full spectrum of accessibility paints a picture of a world where technology truly serves everyone, in every unique way they experience it.
+Embracing the full spectrum of accessibility paints a picture of a world where technology truly serves everyone in every unique way they experience it.

 Accessibility Matters

-Accessibility is not only an ethical obligation, but also a crucial aspect of the global economy that developers and businesses should take into account.
+Accessibility is not only an ethical obligation but also a crucial aspect of the global economy that developers and businesses should consider.

 - According to the World Health Organization, more than one billion people worldwide, which is roughly 16% of the global population, have some form of disability.
 (World Health Organization, 2023)